UBC-DSCI/dsci-200/README.md

 # DSCI 200

-Student-facing reository that generates the course website.
+Public reository that generates the course website.